Patient pathway when you are approved for proton beam therapy at The Christie

 Cast/mask making

 Due to the accuracy and complexity of the treatment you will have, it is vital that you lie very still during your scans and treatments.
 To help with this, most patients are fitted with a mask or cast.
-This can be made in a place called a mould room or in the CT scanning room itself.

 The type of mask or cast varies depending on the area of the body you are having treated.
 The radiographers will decide what is most suitable for you.

+We will ask you to undress as necessary depending on the type of cast/mask made.
 During the process, it may be necessary to use a small amount of X-rays/radiation to assist in the making of the cast/mask.

 About X-rays and radiation